ShaunPrice/RobotOfThings/README.md

 - [x] Check the controller transformations
 - [x] Fix the URDF mapping to RoT messages
 - [x] Implement LIDAR Scanning on the Teensy controller
-- [ ] Implement the depth and stereo image messages fro the Raspberry Pi stereo comeras
+- [ ] Implement the depth and stereo image messages from the Raspberry Pi stereo cameras
 - [ ] Implement the ackermann steering planner (teb_local_planner)
 - [ ] Integrate with AWS RoboMaker
 - [ ] Integrate with Alexa